-Sketching > Dimensions > General - Left click on the left vertical edge of the 10. section and drag the dimension to a convenient location.
+10. Sketching > Dimensions > General - Left click and (hold down the button) on the left vertical edge of the section and drag the dimension to a convenient location.
 The V1 means this is the first vertical dimension for this sketch.

 Figure 1-11 L-section sketch.